 Hi, my name is Deborah.
-I’m a senior associate consultant in the Chicago office.
+I’m a consultant in the Chicago office.
 I interned at Bain in the Chicago office, and that summer was pivotal because it allowed me to confirm two things.
 First, that I really enjoyed the work.
 I found that we were answering interesting, intellectually stimulating questions for our clients.
 Two, I really liked the people I was doing it with.
 I loved my colleagues, and I thought this was a place I could see myself growing and thriving post-grad, so I decided to come back and accept the full-time role.

 I’m Nigerian, so I enjoyed the opportunity to go back to Nigeria and work there in a professional context.
 The case was with a banking client that needed help with its consumer strategy.
 It was a really great question and a big challenge to figure out: How do you develop a strategy that’s all-encompassing and serves customers across a really wide footprint?
 The Lagos office was pretty recently established when I got there, so it was kind of like working at a start-up within the Bain world.
 I also took the opportunity to see more of Africa, visiting Kenya, South Africa, Ghana and Togo.